School Science Lessons

 Wool wax

-Wool fat, lanolin, but better name is "wool wax", because it is not a fat and it comes from sheep sebaceous glands.
+Wool wax is a better name than wool fat, or lanolin, because it is not a fat and it comes from sheep sebaceous glands.

 Wool wax, wool grease, degras, from the scouring of wool contains fatty acid esters of cholesterol, lanosterol and fatty alcohols.